How to Change SRD SASSA Phone Number

 Luckily, Sassa is implementing contingency measures to address this situation.
 Sapo officials will be on hand at pay points to assist beneficiaries with their PINs.
 As long as you update srd.sassa.gov.za banking details, you’ll receive payments into your personal bank account.

-Remember to check Sassa SRD payment dates to when you can receive the money.
+Remember to check SASSA payment date inquiry when you can receive the money.

 Applying For A Grant Without A Bank Account

-1. You’ll need to enter the Funding Opportunity Number, or FON, located in the upper right hand corner of the grant synopsis.
+1. Enter the Funding Opportunity Number, or FON, located in the upper right hand corner of the grant synopsis.

-3. Then, go back to the registration page and choose the paste option.
+3. Go back to the registration page and choose the paste option.

 4. Paste the FON number into the provided field and hit the submit button.